szeyu/Help-Blind-Web-App/README.md

 ```

 # What it does?
-- It can help to detect object in front of the blinds and instruct it to go left or go right.
+- It can help to detect object in front of the blinds and instruct him/her to go left or go right.
 - It can help to detect text and convert to speech.